Oral Appliance Therapy for Sleep Apnea – Las Vegas, NV

-- Mandibular Repositioning Device – This kind of oral appliance is more commonly prescribed among sleep apnea patients.
-It’s designed to slightly reposition your lower jaw (mandible) in a comfortable way, as well as the tongue, uvula, and soft palate.
+- Mandibular Repositioning Device – This kind of oral appliance is designed to slightly reposition your lower jaw (mandible) in a comfortable way, as well as the tongue, uvula, and soft palate.
 Therefore, during sleep, the airway should remain much clearer for easy breathing.

 - SomnoDent Flex™ -- This device’s soft liner provides optimal comfort for patients and a more secure fit overall, even for patients with shorter teeth or who have undergone crown and bridge treatment.
 Better yet, Dr. West can make adjustments simply and quickly.

-- Herbst® Appliance – This appliance offers patients both vertical and lateral oral flexibility as well as plenty of comfort for patients.
-It can also adjusted by the patient for more personal control and a more satisfying fit.
+- Herbst® Appliance – This appliance offers patients both vertical and lateral oral flexibility as well as plenty of comfort.
+It can also be adjusted by the patient for more personal control and a more satisfying fit.

-- Narval™ CC – This device was designed specifically to treat obstructive sleep apnea, resulting in more pronounced improvements for patients.
-The light materials allow for freer jaw movement and more space for your tongue, meaning that patients can speak clearly and even drink liquids while wearing it.
+- Narval™ CC –The light materials allow for freer jaw movement and more space for your tongue, meaning that patients can speak clearly and even drink liquids while wearing it.

 Most Common Side-Effects

 Most side-effects associated with the routine use of a customized oral appliance can be corrected very easily.
 These could include:

 In rare instances, the use of an oral appliance may cause unwelcome tooth and jaw movement.
 We do strongly recommend that patients attend regular appointments with Dr. West here in the Las Vegas area so that our team can determine whether any concerning issues are occurring as soon as possible.